Latest News

 Gold gains continue after US and Iran peace agreement

-Gold prices rose by more than 2% after U.S. officials and Iranian officials announced that they had reached a preliminary agreement to end the war.
+Gold rose by more than 2% on Monday, after U.S. officials and Iranian officials announced that they had reached a preliminary agreement to end the war.
 This lowered oil prices and eased concerns about inflation and rising interest rates.

-U.S. officials and Iranian officials announced on Sunday that they had reached an agreement on a framework for ending?their conflict, stopping the U.S.-led blockade of Iran, and reopening the Strait of Hormuz.
+U.S. officials and Iranian officials announced on Sunday that they had reached an agreement on a framework for ending their war, stopping the U.S.'s blockade of Iran, and reopening the Strait of Hormuz.

-Shehbaz sharif, the Pakistani prime minister, said on X that a pact would be signed?on a Friday in Switzerland.
+Shehbaz sharif, the Pakistani prime minister, said on X that the pact would be signed in Switzerland on?Friday.

-The U.S. Dollar fell to its lowest level in 10 days, making greenback-priced gold cheaper for holders of other currencies, while oil prices dropped more than 4%.
+The U.S. Dollar fell to its lowest level in 10 days, making bullion priced in greenbacks?cheaper' for holders of other currencies, while oil prices dropped more than 4%.

 Tim Waterer is the chief market analyst for KCM Trade.
-He said that lower oil prices and a softening dollar due to reduced geopolitical risks and the reopening of Strait of Hormuz are helping to reduce inflation expectations.
+He said that lower oil prices and a softer currency, resulting from reduced geopolitical risks, as well as the anticipated reopening of Strait of Hormuz are helping to reduce inflation expectations.

-The combination of the two has provided the precious metals with the best tailwind over the past few weeks.
-However, the sustainability will depend on the durability of the peace agreement.
+The combination of the two has provided the precious metals with the best tailwind in the last few weeks.
+However, the sustainability of the agreement will depend on its durability.

 Since the start of the U.S./Israeli war on Iran, in late February, gold prices have dropped by about 20%.
 Global oil prices have risen sharply since the Strait of Hormuz was effectively closed.
 This has stoked inflation fears and raised expectations that interest rates will remain high for longer.